 Grease is an interesting one.
 If you decide to pour grease, oil or fat down the drain, it may take a while to notice any real difference in your disposal.
 However, grease is a silent killer.
-Over time, grease slowly accumulates and solidifies, and starts to eat away at your garbage disposal’s grinding ability and of course clogs the drain.
+Over time, grease slowly accumulates and solidifies.
+This eats away at your garbage disposal’s grinding ability and of course clogs the drain.
 It also mixes with other chemicals from our kitchen and sewage systems and can cause some serious issues.

 Some say that if you pour grease down with cold water it would harden up quicker and solve the problem.
 Instead, congealing quicker in your pipes just causes a blockage quicker.
-Because of this, on the opposite end of the spectrum, others suggest not using hot water when grinding food waste as it will liquefy grease and accumulate later, causing more blockage.
+Because of this, others suggest not using hot water when grinding food waste.
+It will liquefy grease and accumulate later, causing more blockage.
 Either way, grease does not look good in the short or long term.
 There are even reports that suggest that grease build-ups create sewer overflows, up to 47% (36,000) that happen annually within the U.S.

 In short, it’s best to get rid of the grease in your trash can, not your disposal.
 If it’s a small amount, put it in a sealable container and throw it away.
 Want an alternative solution?
 There are also many eco-friendly ways of using your oil: some have reused oil for cooking, or have used the grease to kill weeds or fertilize plants.

 Celery may be an excellent fibrous vegetable for your daily health regime, but this food can be your garbage disposals worst enemy.
 You know those strings from celery that get stuck in your teeth?
-They have also been known to wrap around the blades of the disposal like a big, tangly mess of hair.
+They can wrap around the blades of the disposal like a big, tangly mess of hair.
 Those same fibers cause build up and clog the system quite easily and frequently.